Saturday, 24 December 2022

 What did the blacksmith tell Franz and what was the implication of his remark?
 (2)

 What do you understand by linguistic chauvinism ?
 (2) Define linguistic chauvinism.
 How does it become an important part of the story?
+How does linguistic chauvinism plays a key role in the chapter ?

 What is the theme of ‘The Last Lesson’?
 What is the reason behind its universal appeal ?
 (6)